petrprog1997/rsschool-cv/cv.md

 ## English level
 * B1 (Intermediate English)
 * English at school from first to last class
-* English courses at university for for mounth
+* Technical English at university for two years and additionally at courses for a month
 * [https://lingualeo.com/ru/profile](Lingualeo)
 * [https://www.duolingo.com/petyachirich](Duolingo)